Hi There

 Approach

-Good design creates structure and focus.
+Good design creates clarity and direction.

 Why I chose clarity over noise

-At some point, I stopped asking how to make things stand out — and started asking how to make them understandable.
+At some point, I stopped asking how to make things stand out —

 It guides.